 2.1.7.
-Leave due to workload and longer opening hours in shops in December in December, such as on Saturdays after 16:00, Sundays and the evening of 23 December, and who hold an at least 50% position are entitled to two paid days off.
+Leave due to workload and longer opening hours in shops in December

+Permanently employees and inventory workers in the shops that have longer opening hours in December, such as on Saturdays after 16:00, Sundays and the evening of 23 December, and who hold an at least 50% position are entitled to two paid days off.